briisk/briisk-git/README.md

   <a name="pull-request-review--how-to-read-comments"></a><a name="4.3"></a>
   - [4.3](#pull-request-review--how-to-read-comments) **Pull Request Review: How to read comments**:

-  + 'can' keyword means that you can implemented but it's not necessary
+  + 'can' keyword means that you can implement but it's not necessary
-  + 'should' keyword means that you should implemented
+  + 'should' keyword means that you should implement, it's necessary

 **[⬆ back to top](#table-of-contents)**

-## 5. Pull changes from the server
+## Pull changes from the server

   <a name="pull-changes--rebase"></a><a name="5.1"></a>
   - [5.1](#pull-changes--rebase) **Pull changes from the server: Rebase**: